LibertyDSNP/spec/pages/DSNP/Types/Reaction.md

 #### Examples

-All of the following should be considered valid emoji:
+All of the following should be considered valid emojis:

 ```
 "😀", "🤌🏼", "👩🏻‍🎤", "🧑🏿‍🏫", "🏳️‍🌈", "🏳️‍⚧️", "⚛︎", "🃑", "♻︎"